 What is the PAQC?

 The Prosecuting Attorneys Qualifications Commission is an oversight commission with the authority to investigate alleged misconduct of district attorneys and solicitors-general.
 The members of the Commission were appointed by Governor Brian Kemp, Lt.
-Governor Burt Jones, and the Senate Committee on Assignments.
+Governor Burt Jones, Speaker of the House Jon Burns, and the Senate Committee on Assignments.

 Pursuant to Article VI, Section VIII, Paragraph II of the Georgia Constitution of 1983, any district attorney or solicitor-general may be disciplined, removed, or involuntarily retired as provided by general law.